astroumd/lmtoy/INSTALL.md

    Or if you want to run the challenging M51 data (which needs 16GB memory):

         make bench51

+4) To clone a select number of obsnums from a machine that has all raw data to a laptop for faster interaction, use the *lmtar* type script.
+Obviously you will need an ssh session on one of those machines, and scp data back to your laptop.
+Here's an example:

+	    cln:  source /home/teuben/lmtoy/lmtoy_start.sh
+	    cln:  lmtar.py 79447 79448

+   this will list the files that should go into your local $DATA_LMT tree.
+For each obsnum there should be one ifproc and 4 roach files for Sequoia data.
+For RSR there should be 4, for 1MMRx there should be 2.
+   You can use your shell skills to rsync them to your $DATA_LMT, or use the **lmtar** script to make a tar file first:

+	    cln:  lmtar IRC_bench.tar 79447 79448

+   If you gzip this file, it decreases in size from 1600 to 600 MB.

 # 1. Installing SpectralLineReduction (old notes)